Baringo County: County government

-The current County Governor is Benjamin Chesire Cheboi, the deputy governor is Eng.
-Felix Kipngo'k who is the eldest son of the former deputy governor Charles Kipng'ok who collapsed and died on September 14, 2022 at Jomo Kenyatta International Airport while boarding a plane to Mombasa; barely a month after taking oath of office.
+The current county governor is Benjamin Chesire Cheboi, the deputy governor is Eng.
+Felix Kipngo'k who is the eldest son of the former deputy governor Charles Kipng'ok who collapsed and died on 14 September 2022, at Jomo Kenyatta International Airport while boarding a plane to Mombasa; barely a month after taking oath of office.

-The current Senator is William Kipkorir Cheptumo after overwhelmingly defeating the former senator Gideon Moi on August 9 polls.
+The current Senator is William Kipkorir Cheptumo after overwhelmingly defeating the former senator Gideon Moi on the 9 August polls.
 The current County Women Representative is Flowrence Jematiah Sergon.